 The people suffering from obese or overweight even having a poor diet can be a probable cause of getting an NAFLD.

 Nonalcoholic fatty liver causes the liver to swell up and then scarring which as mentioned above blocks the blood flow and followed by advancement in the disease.

 The common symptoms that you will witness are weakness, fatigue, weight loss, nausea, loss of appetite, abdominal pain, eye and skin turning yellow (jaundice), blood vessels like spider, fluid accumulation, itching, and swelling in the abdomen (ascites) and the legs (edema), mental confusion.
 However, there are times when this does not give any of the mentioned symptoms.

-Since this is caused by overweight and obese, there remains no particular treatment for fatty liver of this kind.
-Maintaining a healthy lifestyle can help bringing down the level of fat in our body thereby helping to prevent a fatty liver as well.
-Visiting a doctor at regular interval keeping a check on our diabetes level can be of great assist in treating the disease early.
+Since this is caused by overweight and obese, there remains no particular treatment for the fatty liver.
+Maintaining a healthy lifestyle can help bring down the level of fat in our body thereby helping to prevent a fatty liver as well.
+Visiting a doctor at regular interval keeping a check on our diabetes level can be of great assistance in treating the disease early.

 Below are the few ways following which you can prevent NAFLD apart from maintaining a good amount of weight

 - Follow certain healthy diet.